alythobani/vscode-region-helper/README.md

   - **C, C++, C#, Java, Python, JavaScript, JSX, TypeScript, TSX, PHP, Ruby, Swift, Go, Rust, HTML, XML, Markdown, JSON/JSONC, YAML, SQL, and more**.
 - Define your own **custom region patterns**, or adjust the **existing default patterns**, to customize how regions are parsed.
   - Setting: `region-helper.regionBoundaryPatternByLanguageId`

+<h2 id="-extension-api">📡 Extension API</h2>

+Region Helper exposes an API for other extensions to access **code regions** and **full outline symbols** programmatically, so you don't have to re-implement file parsing yourself when building your own region-related tools. **See the full [API documentation](./docs/API.md) for details and usage examples.**

 <h2 id="-installation">🚀 Installation</h2>